Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Blueberries are "calcifuges", very sensitive to calcium and sodium salts in the water, salts typically found in desert water sources.
 Collected rainwater is best.

-Mulch: Spread organic over the root zone and one foot away from the root crown to reduce heat stress and evaporation loss.
+Mulch: Spread organic over the root zone and 1' (30cm) away from the root crown to reduce heat stress and evaporation loss.

 First Year Care: Do not fertilize during or after planting until new growth has started.
 Remove all flower buds the first year so that the plant can spend its energy developing roots instead of fruit.